The only credible opponent to Information Warfare is truth!

 The continued effort across education and in society, through diminished public acceptance, will hopefully deter publishing of untruths in the media and online.
 This can ultimately only lead to an improved more socially conscious, compassionate and collaborative society.

-“Both media and technology platforms have a responsibility to the public to ensure that fake news is not spread”…”If they are seen to be allowing such content that hurts others, or incites violence or causes other concerns, then that’s not good for their reputation”.
+In support of the tech giants decision to remove harmful content and content providers: “Both media and technology platforms have a responsibility to the public to ensure that fake news is not spread”…”If they are seen to be allowing such content that hurts others, or incites violence or causes other concerns, then that’s not good for their reputation”.
 Deborah Collier, Channel 4 News 8th August 2018

 - conscious business(1)